BU-Spark/CS506Spring2021Repository/SustainablePurchasing/Final Deliverable/README.md

 - We can see that the school of dental medicine has the smallest order interval with an average of 6 days, and CAS has the most of its order interval stay above other four department with average of 25 days.

-**Purchaseing Pattern for the most frequently-requested toner product:**
+**Ordering Pattern for the most frequently-requested toner product:**

 - For toner, using the most commonly used toner to represent the rest nine toner products, which product code is HEWCE505A, Black Original LaserJet Toner Cartridge, is ordered every 5.1 days on average.
 The data is mainly concentrated between ordering multiple times a day to ordering once every eight days.
 There are many cases where the interval between two orders exceeds eight days.
 Compared with the coffee category, the toner interval is more scattered.
 We found that toner demand is different from daily habits but is more goal-driven, for example, an event or large meeting.
 Therefore, it is prone to fluctuate demand changes with irregular rhythms.
 2020 is the year in which large intervals frequently occur, with cases where the interval between two purchases is as long as 26 days because of the remote working/teaching pattern affected by the epidemic.